felipesveiga/Oracle-1/README.md

 The goal of this project is to demonstrate Python's capability to interact with Oracle Databases through the usage of cx_Oracle library.

 To do this, I have simulated a situation in which I work for a hardware selling company that needs to get a variety of data about its performance.
-My role is to get access to the company's Oracle database in order to get the information demanded.
+My role is to get access to the company's Oracle database in order to obtain the information demanded.

 My tasks are the following: